dev-wd/dev-wd.github.io/_posts/swift/19-12-15-reactorkit.md

 As I mentioned above, I give 500 miliseconds delay during occuring mutation of fruit image.

-__Concat operater in RxSwift__ send serialized events, and those events are adding as group after previous event observed.
+__Concat operater in RxSwift__ sends serialized events, and those events are adding as group after previous event observed.

-Because it is between __'setLoading'__ mutation, __mutate()__ can send loading state to the view during the delay.
+Because it is among __'setLoading'__ mutation, __mutate()__ can send loading state to the view during the delay.

 ```swift
 final class FruitViewReactor: Reactor {